arivictor/intentional-architecture-in-python/book/2-solid.md

 # Chapter 2: SOLID

+Remember the script from Chapter 1?
+The one that worked?
+The 120 lines of functions and dictionaries that handled members, classes, and bookings?
+It's still working.

+But philosophy only takes you so far.
+Architecture isn't built on principles alone—it's built on decisions made when code demands them.
+Chapter 1 gave you the mindset.
+Now we're going to apply it.

 Our simple script is working.
 Members can book classes.
 Classes track capacity.
 Bookings get confirmed and cancelled.
-It's ~120 lines of straightforward Python.
 Mission accomplished.

 Then requirements change.